Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Clarifications: Principles Underlying SFT Algorithms

+This problem is in fact the hidden number problem that was considered in \cite{BV} and which we further discuss in Section~\ref{sec_applications}.
+Notice that if one can obtain any query, then this problem can be solved by successively multiplying by $2$ to read the bits of $s$.
+Since some samples may be erroneous, majority rule is used, similar to the approach taken in the GL case.
+Moreover if $\delta(x)$ is very small, finding $s$ and reconstructing $f_s$ is easy (by ranging over all possible values for $\delta$).

-In Bleichenbacher's original setting one cannot choose the queries, so he gives a method (not efficient for large domains) to obtain queries that lie in short intervals, and then gives a method to solve the problem.
+Bleichenbacher's original setting takes place in the random access model, so he gives a method (not efficient for large domains) to obtain samples $f_s(x)$ for which $x$ lie in short intervals, and then gives a method to solve the original problem.
 We explain the latter method.
-Notice that if one can obtain any query, then this problem can be solved by successively multiplying by $2$ and reading the bits.
-Since some samples may be erroneous, a majority rule idea, based on the approach taken in GL above, is used.
-Here however, one is not assumed to have exact queries, but only that the queries lie in some interval.
+Here however, one is not assumed to have any chosen query, but only that the queries lie in some (designated) intervals.

+The main idea to solve this problem comes from the fact that one can use small (but gradually increasing) multipliers, not necessary powers of $2$, to learn the bits of $s$.
+This comes from the following observation: if $s < \frac{N}{2^\eta}$, for some $\eta \geq 0$, then $s y < N$ for every $0\leq y \leq 2^\eta$.
+In other words, the product $sy$ does not `wrap-around' the modulus $N$.